Ft. Ticonderoga/Mt. Independence

 Largely destroyed during the American Revolution, Fort Ticonderoga has been reconstructed.
 It is maintained by the Fort Ticonderoga Association.

-Views of Mt.
+Views from Mt.
 Independence

 View from Mount Independence west to Fort Ticonderoga and north down Lake Champlain.
 Note both Mount Independence and Fort Ticonderoga were denuded of trees during Revolutionary years providing unhindered sight lines.